The Effects of Tawheed at The Time of Death- By Imaam Ibnul Qayyim [rahimahullaah] [PDF 2 pages ]

-Imaam Ibnul Qayyim (rahimahullaah) stated:
+Imaam Ibnul Qayyim [rahimahullaah] said:

-[Source: Al-Fawaa-id.
-Page: 91-92.
-Abridged and slightly paraphrased]
+[Source: An Excerpt from ‘Al-Fawaa-id.
+Page: 91-92. slightly paraphrased]